October 2019

 theme(strip.text = element_text(face = "bold"))

-ggsave("my_name.png", p, width = 60, height = 30, units = "mm")
+ggplot object, 2nd argumentggsave("my_name.png", p, width = 60, height = 30, units = "mm")

-ggsave("my_name.pdf", p, width = 50, height = 50, units = "mm")
+ggsave("my_name.pdf", p, width = 50, height = 50, units = "mm")ggplot2 introduced the possibility for the community to contribute and create extensions.

 never trust summary statistics alone; always visualize your data Alberto Cairo